 All prices below are monthly per-user rates from the Atlassian Marketplace as of March 2026.
 Marketplace apps are billed annually, so these are the monthly equivalents.

-Team Size Flexible Calendar & Timeline Planner Calendar for Jira (DoItB) Event Calendar (Aldeva)
+Team Size Calendar for Jira (Resource Timeline & JSM Calendar) Doitb Calendar for Jira Event Calendar (Aldeva)

 Up to 10 users FREE $2.00 / user $4.53 / user